AngelosTheodorakis/Data-Science-Projects/README.md

 <img src="https://github.com/AngelosTheodorakis/Data_Analysis_Projects/blob/master/Covid_Greece/Images/Greece_cases_prop.png?raw=true" height="300" />

 ## [**Project 3 - Web Scraping and Wordcloud using Python.**](https://github.com/AngelosTheodorakis/Data_Analysis_Projects/tree/master/Web%20scraping%20and%20Wordcloud)
-In this project we extracted data from a webpage and then used this data to create a Wordcloud and a DataFrame, both of which contained useful information.
+In this project I extracted data from a webpage and then used this data to create a Wordcloud and a DataFrame, both of which contained useful information.
 The webpage used for our example, is an interesting music blog in WordPress.
 You can explore it [here](https://vaggelisrevolted.wordpress.com/).<br>
-We extracted the following information for each post:<br>
+I extracted the following information for each post:<br>
 <br>
 * All the description texts
 * The date the post created